 An exploration of a major literary and cultural tradition still greatly influential in modern literature and films.
 Focus on a number of well-known fairy tales and their modern adaptations in films, literature, music and/or art.
+Knowledge of French not required.
 Offered annually.